nopnop2002/Raspberry-ili9325/README.md

 # ili9325_rpi
-ILI9325 TFT Shield Demo Code for Raspberry
+ILI9325 TFT Shield Demo Code

 This program is example code for RaspberryPi/OrangePi.